OnBlockIO/evm-trading-contracts/contracts/LibOrderData.md

 see contracts/LibOrderData.sol
-Order data can be set either empty = 0xffffffff or ORDER_DATA_V1 if its set to ORDER_DATA_V1 it can handle payouts and origin fees see also contracts/LibOrderDataV1.sol
+Order data can be set either empty = 0xffffffff or NFT_TRANSFER_FROM_CONTRACT

+if its set to NFT_TRANSFER_FROM_CONTRACT it can handle NFT token transfers from contracts/GhostAuction.sol to the buyer